Why Use A Natural Deodorant

 The goal of packaging or an advertising message is to convey an idea to the target audience.

-The goal is to visually convince you to purchasing something.
+The goal is to visually convince you to purchase something.

 Sadly, companies have learned that simply changing the name or label by adding a few green leaves or flowers and some words that hint "natural" or "nature" will draw your attention.
-Their marketing claims often focus on "no added this" or "no added that" rather what is actually added.
+Their marketing claims often focus on "no added this" or "no added that" rather than the ingredients that are actually used in the product.
+Some natural deodorant companies are owned by large corporations, so be sure to read the ingredient lists.

-I cannot stress enough how important it is to always read and research the ingredient label so you know what is actually inside the product.
+I cannot stress enough how important it is to always read and research the ingredient label so you know what is actually inside the product to be sure it contains only the ingredients you are expecting, and not the ones you are trying to avoid.
 Become a deodorant detective!

-I am not going to get into all of the “evils” of the ingredients in commercial deodorants or antiperspirants--because we really don't know the long-term effects!
+I am not going to get into all of the “evils” of the ingredients in commercial deodorants or antiperspirants--because we really don't understand many of these chemicals or know their long-term effects on our bodies!

-But when I began learning about the potentially harmful ingredients found in some conventional deodorants (phthalates, fragrances, and parabens), I knew I could not continue to use them.
+But when I began researching many of the ingredients found in some conventional deodorants (phthalates, fragrances, and parabens), I knew I could not continue to use them.

-It took me over a year of research, experimentation, and testing on friends, family, and our Chagrin Valley Team, before I finally came up with the three deodorant formulas that we all loved.
+As I said above, it took me over a year of research, experimentation, and testing on friends, family, and our Chagrin Valley Team, before I finally came up with deodorant formulas that we loved.

 We formulate our deodorants to help control odor, absorb perspiration, and treat your skin with healthy, moisturizing ingredients.